 |Vitamin K||177 µg||147%|

 Brussel sprouts are cool-season vegetables.
 In general, sprouts harvested when their lower buds reach maturity and achieve about an inch in diameter.
 Fresh sprouts should feature firm, compact, and dark green heads.
 Avoid sprouts that featuring loose-leaf, yellowish, and light in hand.

 Fresh sprouts keep well inside the refrigerator for up to a day or two.
 Remove any damaged or discolored outer leaves and store fresh unwashed sprouts in plastic bags/zip pouches in the vegetable container inside the refrigerator.

-Before cooking, remove discolored and loose outer leaves and trim the stem end.
-Wash in clean water, and then, soak for a few minutes in salt water to remove any dirt particles and insect’s eggs.
+Before cooking, remove discolored and loosely attached outer leaves and trim the stem end.
+Wash in clean water and then soak for a few minutes in salt water to remove any dirt particles and insect eggs.

 Fresh sprouts exhibit delicate flavor, however, overcooking results in the release of allyl isothiocyanates imparting sulfurous odor (pungent smell) to cooked recipes.
-It is ,therefore, sprouts should generally blanched in boiling water for just about 5 minutes, cooled and then added to the recipes.
+Therefore, blanch sprouts in boiling water for just about 5 minutes, cool, and then add to the recipes.